 Asians Suck at Driving

 Speaking of my dad, he drives insanely faster than me and he’s now in his early seventies.
 I picked up a lot just from watching my dad over the years, including how to maneuver around traffic, but more importantly, how to drive defensively.
-And what my dad didn’t teach me, my eldest brother taught me the rest (I have two older brothers and sisters by the way and I haven't had an accident since I was sixteen).
+And what my dad didn’t teach me, my eldest brother taught me the rest (I have two older brothers and sisters by the way and I haven't had an accident since I was 16).
 Speeding is a vice of mine that I’m still trying to rid myself of, but it’s not easy.
 However, a couple of speeding tickets should cure this particular problem.
-Keep in mind too that if you think Asians are bad drivers, that the Japanese invented drifting, which is arguably the most difficult thing to do whilst inside of a car!
+Keep in mind that if you think Asians are bad drivers, it was the Japanese that invented drifting, which is arguably the most difficult thing to do whilst inside of a car!

 Asians Are Good at Math

 I remember a time at work where a statistical analysis had to be performed for the previous quarter of the perennial year.
 The stuff was pretty intense.
-Three of white shirt and tie lackeys were mulling over a similar report and couldn’t make out what the heck they were looking at, as the supervisor was out for the day.
+Three of the white shirt and tie lackeys were mulling over a similar report and couldn’t make out what the heck they were looking at as the supervisor was out for the day.
 All six eyes turned to me while I was minding my own business, as if to say: “Hey!
 You’re Asian…Figure this thing out!”
 I gave them once over and shook my head.
 “Forget it!”
 I said.
 “I barely passed my math requirements to graduate from college!”